The design of the RBS banknotes had remained unchanged since 1987. They needed an update.

-There was an appetite to try something different with the redesign approach.
-Nile was asked to lead the redesign effort, and ensure the new notes reflected the true values of the people of Scotland.
+There was an appetite to try something different with the redesign.
+RBS asked Nile to lead the redesign effort and ensure the new notes reflected the values of the people of Scotland.

-Given the national significance of this project, we invited some of Scotland’s best creatives; O Street, Graven Images, Timorous Beasties and Stuco, to develop the creative concept and finer details for the new notes.
+Given the significance of this project, we invited some of Scotland’s best creatives to develop the creative concept.
+O Street, Graven Images, Timorous Beasties and Stuco provided the vision and added the finer details for the new notes.

 The final notes capture both the story and provenance of the Scottish people to be shared with future generations.
-Known as The People’s Money, these notes are pocket works of art, to be held in deep affection for decades to come.
+These new notes, known as The People’s Money, are pocket works of art, held in deep affection for decades to come.

 The notes were shortlisted for the IBNS Banknote of the Year award, an initiative recognising exceptional banknote design.
 They have also featured in the BBC Scotland documentary, Noteworthy with Chris McQueer.
 They also inspired a similar design process for Ulster Bank in Northern Ireland.

 Every person who has been involved in this project has left a little piece of themselves behind in the design.Rebekka Bush, Creative Director, RBS Personal and Business Banking